Lapertaja/Vehiclegear/README.md

   - Reflective vest
   - Helmet (adds armor)
   - Each with animations and progress circles
+  - Restrictions for taking gear so players don't spam full armor
+  - Removing gear is only possible when gear has been equipped from the trunk

 - 🔐 **Customizable vehicle access**
   - Only vehicles listed in `allowedVehicles` can be used (client.lua)